chainHero/heroes-service/README.md

 ### d.
 Hyperledger Fabric & Certificate Authority (CA)

 Now we can install the main framework: Hyperledger Fabric (Version 1.0.5).
-All the code is available in a mirror on github, just check out (and optionally build binaries):
+All the code is available on github:

 ```
 mkdir -p $GOPATH/src/github.com/hyperledger && \